inkline/inkline/packages/inkline.io/pages/docs/components/dashboard/datatable/rendering.md

 ### Custom Header Component
-You can render a table field using a component by specifying a `component` field in the table columns definition.
+You can render a table field using a component by specifying a `headerComponent` field in the table columns definition.
 This field will contain the component tag.

 The rendered component will have table data passed to it using the `row`, `column` and `index` props.